hdShang/arxiv-daily/docs/cs-CL/2025-05-31/papers/250600334v1-beyond-context-to-cognitive-appraisal-emotion-reasoning-as-a-theory-.md

 ---
 layout: default
-title: Beyond Context to Cognitive Appraisal: Emotion Reasoning as a Theory of Mind Benchmark for Large Language Models
+title: "Beyond Context to Cognitive Appraisal: Emotion Reasoning as a Theory of Mind Benchmark for Large Language Models"
 ---

 # Beyond Context to Cognitive Appraisal: Emotion Reasoning as a Theory of Mind Benchmark for Large Language Models